 If it be determined that the doctrine of forum non conveniens is available in Missouri, then it would seem that a “nexus” of community integration, such as transportation facilities, etc., would have a bearing upon the question of the “inconvenience” of the forum.

-Article I, § 14, of the Constitution of Missouri, V.A.M.S., declares that "the courts of justice shall be open to every person, and certain remedy afforded for every injury to person, property or character, and that right and justice shall be administered without sale, denial or delay."
+Article I, § 14, of the Constitution of Missouri, V.A.M.S., declares that “the courts of justice shall be open to every person, and certain remedy afforded for every injury to person, property or character, and that right and pistice, shall he administered without sale, denial or delay.”
 (Emphasis ours.)
-Plaintiff stresses the first two clauses, especially the terms "every person" and "every injury", but fails to note the very important fact that both of the first two clauses are joined by the conjunctive "and" with the clause "that right and justice shall be administered without sale, denial or delay."
-When Section 14 is considered in its entirety and complete context, it is found to mean that our courts are open to every person to the end that justice be neither denied or delayed.
-So it would seem clear that if justice would be either denied or prejudicially delayed by the trial court's retention of jurisdiction, the plea of forum non conveniens would not be at odds with the clear wording and intendment of our Constitution.
+Plaintiff stresses the first two clauses, especially the terms “every person” and “every injury”, but fails to note the very important fact that both of the first two clauses are joined by the conjunctive “and” with the clause “that right and justice shall be administered without sale, denial or delay.”
+When Section 14 is considered in its entirety and complete context, it is found to mean that our courts are open to every person to the end that justice he neither denied or delayed.
+So it would seem clear that if justice would be either denied or prejudicially delayed by the trial court’s retention of jurisdiction, the plea of forum non conveniens would not be at odds with the clear wording and intendment of our Constitution.

-Therefore, while there can be no doubt that our constitution and general venue statutes make it the policy of this State that our courts shall be open to every person, and so that general policy should remain, but it is also a primary constitutional duty of courts to function to the end that right and justice be administered without sale, denial or delay.
+Therefore, while there can be no doubt that our constitution and general venue statutes make it the policy of this State that our courts shall be open to every person, and so that general policy should remain, hut it is also m primary constitutional duty of courts to function to the end that right and justice be administered without sale, denial or delay.
 It is further obvious, we think, that neither our constitution nor our statutes were intended to mean that our courts be required to submit to an abuse of their process by nonresidents.
-To construe our constitution or statutes otherwise would be to afford nonresident plaintiffs a forum that could be used by them to work an injustice upon their adversaries when there was another forum available where justice could be had by both parties.
+To construe our constitution or statutes otherwise would be to afford nonresident plaintiffs a forum that could be used by them to work an injustice upon their adversaries when there was another forum available where justice could he had by both parties.
 Such construction would defeat, pro tanto, the constitutional provision for the establishment of courts for the administration of justice.

-We deem it also clear that the nondelegable duty inherently and primarily rests upon the courts to prevent abuse of their process, independently of the Legislature.
+We deem it also clear that the non-delegable duty inherently and primarily rests upon the courts to prevent abuse of their process, independently of the Legislature.

-*661 420-421, says: "Even in applying the doctrine with the objective of doing justice between the parties, courts must take care to see that the effort to minimize hardship to the defendant does not result in imposing new and unreasonable burdens on the plaintiff.
+The learned author of the article in 35 California Law Review, supra, loe. cit. *661 420-421, says: “Even in applying the doctrine with the objective of doing justice between the parties, courts must take care to see that the effort to minimize hardship to the defendant does not result in imposing new and unreasonable burdens on the plaintiff.
 Delay, particularly in personal injury actions, favors the defendant.
-And the added expense and difficulties of commencing suit anew in another state may be sufficient to wipe out a plaintiff's claim.
-Often these factors will make outright dismissal of the suit improper."
-And further, loc. cit.
-422: "The modern rules of venue and jurisdiction have been designed to give a plaintiff every reasonable opportunity to recover for his wrongs.
+And the added expense and difficulties of commencing suit anew in another state may he sufficient to wipe out a plaintiff’s claim.
+Often these factors will make outright dismissal of the suit improper.”
+And further, loe. cit.
+422: “The modern rules of venue and jurisdiction have been designed to give a plaintiff every reasonable opportunity to recover for his wrongs.
 He should be denied the right to sue on a transitory cause of action in a court with jurisdiction over the parties only on a clear showing that he is abusing those rules for the purpose of vexing and harassing the defendant.
-Caution must be exercised in every case if the plea of forum non conveniens is not to become a powerful weapon in the hands of the defendant who is seeking to avoid his obligations."
+Caution must be exercised in every .case if the plea of forum non con-veniens is not to become a powerful weapon in the hands of the defendant who is seeking to avoid his obligations.”

 It is our conclusion that the doctrine of forum non conveniens is an arm of the courts of this State to be applied with caution and only upon clear showing of inconvenience of forum and when the ends of justice require it.